 Two Central Michigan University faculty members are among researchers worldwide working to unravel mysteries around the novel coronavirus and COVID-19.

-Michel Conway and Peter Dijkstra are beginning research to see if the emergence of the coronavirus in Wuhan, China, can be traced to fish sold in the city's open markets where the virus is believed to have first infected humans.
+Michael Conway and Peter Dijkstra are beginning research to see if the emergence of the coronavirus in Wuhan, China, can be traced to fish sold in the city's open markets where the virus is believed to have first infected humans.

 Conway teaches microbiology in the College of Medicine, and Dijkstra teaches biology in the College of Science and Engineering.